RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/06-Sound/02-controller-buzzer.md

 ##### Description

-Plays a note for a specified amount of time in milliseconds using the CoDrone EDU controller.
+Plays a note for a duration in milliseconds using the CoDrone EDU controller buzzer.

 ##### Parameters
 ![controller buzzer block image](controller_buzzer_params.PNG) <br />
-**note**: note range from C3 to B7, EndOfType, Mute, Fin <br />
+**note**: note range from C3 to B7, Mute, Fin<br />
-**duration**: the duration of the note in milliseconds. any positive integer
+**duration**: positive integer in milliseconds

 ##### Returns